2. Board of Directors, Nominating Committee, Remuneration Committee, Audit Committee, Independent Auditors

 4.2 Structure of the Board of Directors

 The Articles of Incorporation of the Company stipulate that the number of Directors of the Company shall be no more than 15 and that Outside Directors shall account for a majority of the Board members to ensure the soundness and transparency of management.
-The Company shall elect Director candidates from the aspects of both the promotion of Global Media Mix with Technology, which is the basic policy for the management of the Company, and the reinforcement of business supervision, including the prevention of corporate misconduct.
+The Company shall elect Director candidates from the aspects of both the promotion of Global Media Mix with Technology, which is the basic strategy of the Company, and the reinforcement of governance.
 Under laws and regulations, the Nominating Committee shall determine agenda items about the election of Directors.
 The Nominating Committee shall consider the size of the Board when it determines agenda items about the election of Directors so that a sufficient number of members will be retained to enable active debate from various viewpoints and the Board will not become excessive in scale.

 4.3 Criteria for independence of Directors